sguox002/leetcode/leetcode-all.md

 - monotonic stack, to use decreasing or increasing need ask what element is to stay in the stack.
 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-32	Longest Valid Parentheses    		28.9%	Hard
+using stack to store index and eliminate valid pairs.
+->>

+<<-42	Trapping Rain Water    		50.1%	Hard
+monotonic stack: decreasing, when we see a larger one we get the water.
+->>

+<<-71	Simplify Path    		33.3%	Medium
+../ go upper ./ current , stack.
+->>

 <<-150	Evaluate Reverse Polish Notation    		37.2%	Medium
 operator follows the operands. using stack.